MailTape/MailTape-v1/_posts/2018-11-04-Sissel-Wincent.md

 ---
 <p id="introduction">This morning we are delighted to welcome Stockholm-based electronic producer, [Sissel Wincent](https://soundcloud.com/sissel), to MailTape.
 In her own music, as well as within the [Drömfakulteten collective](https://dromfakulteten.tumblr.com/), Sissel deals in a congruous style of spacious and crisply detailed studio action, exploring the spaces behind and after the notes as much as what comes in between.
 <br><br>
-This morning's selection, however, trades in a joyous aqueous sound—full of mallards, dolphin squeaks and alternating compressions.</p>
+Today's selection, however, trades in a joyous aqueous sound—full of mallards, dolphin squeaks and alternating compressions.</p>

 # Sissel Wincent's selection